A Happy Accident Turned Culinary Magic

 Butter has water content that can interfere with the crisping process, so it’s not the best choice.
 Stick to neutral oils.

-For more questions and answers check out the FAQ guide on coral tuile recipe.
+For any doubts or if you are facing any issues related when making coral tuile recipe, check out the FAQ guide on coral tuile recipe.

 Conclusion: Tiny Details, Big Impact!